IACUC Semi-Annual Facility Inspections

 Advanced Medical Intervention:

-For more detailed lists of what the IACUC will look for on inspections, see the Inspector Checklist.
-Please note that this is not a comprehensive list.
-Another good site is the Sample OLAW inspection checklists.
+For more detailed lists of what the IACUC will look for on inspections this is the Inspector Checklist.
 This is a multiple page site with references to The Guide.
+These are the five OLAW inspection checklists.
+This is an abbreviated list to help investigators prepare for the inspection.

 The PI and Coordinators will be notified by e-mail approximately a week before a semi-annual inspection occurs in their building.
 There are in excess of 800 animal research areas at UF, so the inspection schedule is not planned for individual areas.
 It is not necessary to stop research and wait for inspectors.